-This approach aligns with the “VA API and Integration Tenants”; the VA Open API pledge, and enables VA to build and manage solutions with ROI.
+This approach aligns with the VA API Tenants, the VA Open API pledge, and enables VA to build and manage solutions with positive ROI.

 The purpose of the Playbook can be summarized and categorized as follows:

 Enables acceleration of Functional Use Cases.
-Functional Use Cases need to be developed and deployed to release product at VA.
-The framework should provide a mechanism to enable efficient and rapid engineering, testing, deployment, and operations of VA product.
+Functional Use Cases should be developed and deployed to release product at the VA.
+The framework should provide a mechanism to enable efficient and rapid engineering, testing, deployment, and operations of VA products.